 Plumbing repairs and replacements don’t exactly come cheap.
 Knowing exactly when to call in expert assistance can often result in savings to the tune of hundreds, if not thousands of dollars.
 Check out the following plumbing tips for homeowners to deal with basic plumbing issues, and if you are in Sugar Land or Katy, TX, area, feel free to drop us a line for experienced plumbers and advanced plumbing solutions!

 - Know where the main cutoff is: any minor plumbing mishap has the potential to lead to a major indoor flooding incident.
 If you care about your carpets and such, make sure enough people in your family knows the exact location of the main cutoff for water supply.
-Especially the younger more agile ones, because you know, every second counts!
+Especially the younger more agile ones, because you know, every second count!

 - Check your water meter dials often: if the dials are active when nobody is using water, that is a sure sign of trouble.
 Chances are high that you might have a leak somewhere that you have no clue about.
 Here is a nifty tip that could save you a couple of hundred bucks; check your toilets and faucets, they are the usual suspects.

 - Check for seepage with some color: add some food coloring to your toilet tanks to check for seepages and water loss.
-If any staining appear in your toilet bowl after 30 minutes, that means you have a seepage issue, probably around the flapper tank.
+If any staining appears in your toilet bowl after 30 minutes, that means you have a seepage issue, probably around the flapper tank.
 Cheap and easy to fix, as long as it is detected early enough.

 - Water heater tank maintenance: if you can afford one, a tankless water heater is a definite upgrade in every sense that will lead to lower energy bills.
 But if you are still using a model with a tank attached, remember to drain a couple of gallons from it at least twice a year to prevent sedimentation and improve energy efficiency.